jtconnors/sign_drs/README.txt

 All four steps must be successfully completed.
 Failure of any type in the aforementioned sequence will result in an invalid Deployment Rule Set.

-This project deals specifically with step 3, namely the process of signing the DeploymentRuleSet.jar file.
+This project deals specifically with steps 2 and 3, namely the process of creating and signing the DeploymentRuleSet.jar file.

 The powershell script contained in this repository facilitates signing the DeploymentRuleSet.jar file -- a process considered by some to be both